BA Education Studies

-- topical issues including the impact of inclusive practice, the reality of social justice, and multicultural environments
+- topical issues, including the impact of inclusive practice, the reality of social justice, and multicultural environments

 - education in its creative, economic, philosophical, cultural, political and sociological contexts.

-You will gain professional expertise and experience in the education sector with a wide range of placement and volunteering opportunities, enabling you to make a positive impact and develop as an active, thoughtful citizen.
+This degree blends theory with practice, offering a wide range of placement and volunteering opportunities.
+This enables you to make a positive impact and develop as an active, thoughtful citizen.

-Depending on your career aspirations, a variety of placement settings – for example, in a school, museum or gallery – could be arranged.
-A dedicated academic tutor, as well as the programme team, will be there to support you and tailor your placement in line with your interests.
+Some of this valuable, real-life practice is acquired through a placement in your second year.
+Depending on your career aspirations, you could carry out your placement in settings including a school, museum or gallery.
+A dedicated academic tutor, as well as the programme team, will be available to support you and tailor your placement in line with your interests.